mekenig/eba-example-agents/docs/components/Actions.md

 :Category(data :UserString) -> data :Category
 ```

 Processing of quoted strings is available out of the box.
-Each quoted string will be annotated with `:UserString` concept and the corresponding data will be created.
+Each quoted string will be annotated with the `:UserString` concept and the corresponding data will be created.
 So you can just get this data in your action body:

 ```
 let categoryName = await p.get(":UserString")